Resources for Students

 The University of North Carolina at Charlotte is committed to diversity, nondiscrimination and inclusiveness, and to supporting its students, regardless of religious affiliation or non-affiliation, in accordance with state and federal laws and regulations.
 As part of this commitment, the University makes good faith efforts to accommodate a student’s religious practice or belief, unless such accommodation would create undue hardship.

-Graduate Student Ombudsman
+Graduate school Ombudsman

 The Office of Adult Students and Evening Services (OASES) assists in recruiting and retaining a diverse, adult student population.
 We advise students and offer services for prospective and enrolled adult, evening and weekend students.